 A vision is birthed

-Antioch Community Church’s history in the Boston area began with a small group of people holding a vision in their heart to see a church planted and built up in the New England area.
-Sent out from Antioch Ministries International (AMI), this was the first-time AMI had planted a church in the United States.
-In 1998, this team settled on Boston and specifically the Brighton area.
-Brighton is near Boston College and the church planting team knew college ministry would be an important part of this church, which they named Community of Faith Christian Fellowship (CFCF).
+Antioch Community Church’s history in the Boston area began with a small group of people holding a vision in their heart to see multiple churches started (“planted”) in the New England area.
+Sent out from Antioch Ministries, this was the first time Antioch planted a church in the United States.
+In 1998, the team settled on Boston, specifically the Brighton area.
+Brighton is near Boston College and the church planting team knew college ministry would be an important part of this church, which was originally named Community of Faith Christian Fellowship (CFCF).

 A church is planted

-As the church continued to grow, Antioch Discipleship School (ADS) was established in 2001 to train future church planters, while equipping them in the Word of God and helping them to grow in Christ-like character.
-College Ministry Lifegroups began in Fall 2002 and the Young Adult Ministry was established in Spring 2003 to reach Boston’s singles community.
+Antioch Discipleship School (ADS) was established in 2001 to train future church planters, while equipping them in the Word of God and helping them to grow in Christ-like character.
+By the Spring of 2003, the church had thriving College and Young Adults Ministry Lifegroups.

-In 2010, a second New England church planting team was sent out to start a church in Waltham, named The River.
-Soon after, another group of church planters from CFCF were sent to Arizona, planting what is now Antioch Community Church in Phoenix.
-Both congregations have thrived in their new locations and have been able to effectively reach their specific communities.
+In 2010, a second New England church planting team was sent out to start a church in Waltham, named The River, and another group of church planters from CFCF were sent to Arizona, planting what is now Antioch Community Church in Phoenix.
+Both congregations have thrived in their new locations and are continuing to introduce Jesus to their community and surrounding areas.

-In March 2017, both CFCF and The River officially changed their names to Antioch Community Church in order to clarify purpose, strengthen unity and establish a stronger connection to our sending movement of churches, the Antioch International Movement of Churches (AMI).
-CFCF was the first domestic team to be sent out by AMI, and in the years since, more than twenty different congregations have started around the United States using the Antioch name.
+In recent years, CFCF, The Harbor and The River officially changed their names to Antioch Community Church in order to clarify purpose, strengthen unity, and establish a stronger connection to our sending movement of churches, the Antioch Movement.
+In the years since CFCF was first started out of the Antioch Movement, more than forty different congregations have started around the United States, most of them using the Antioch name.
 Our name changes serve to affirm our belonging in this greater community of churches, while also affirming that the picture of Antioch as seen in Acts 11 and Acts 13 is part of our DNA as a movement of churches.

-Today, Antioch Brighton has grown to offer multiple Lifegroups for college students, singles, children and families, and approximately 230 people now attend the celebration service on Sundays.
-ADS has also continued to grow and now has over 25 enrolled in the training school.
+Today, Antioch Brighton has grown to offer multiple Lifegroups for college students, singles, children and families, and over 200 people now attend the celebration service on Sundays.
+ADS has also continued to grow and regularly has approximately 20 enrolled in the training school.
 Many church members participate in mission trips each year, and a thriving youth ministry has emerged among our churches.

-Our local church movement of Community of Faith International has sent teams and individuals from our congregation to international locations to serve people groups and fulfill the Great Commission of Jesus (Matthew 28:18-20).
-These people are serving in locations that include North Africa, Southeast Asia, India and Europe.
+Our local church movement of Antioch New England has sent teams and individuals from our congregation to international locations to serve people groups and fulfill the Great Commission of Jesus (Matthew 28:18-20).
+These people are serving in locations that include North Africa, Asia, and India.